Which Personal Loan Provider Offers The Lowest Interest Rates In India

 Why might you miss the 9.50% rate?
 Providers evaluate:

-- Employment Type: Salaried, especially government or reputed private sector, often score lower rates.
+3. Employment Type: Salaried, especially in government or reputed private sector, often scores lower rates.

 Pro Tip: Check your credit score.
 If below 750, improve it by paying bills on time, keeping credit card balances low, and avoiding multiple applications.